singh-raman/R/README.md

 # R
-Samples and learning for R programming
+Samples and learning

 More samples coming soon..

+# Java
+Samples and learning